paragonnoah/Multi-threaded_Name_Counter_with_Shared_Data_Structure/README.md

 # Installation and Usage
 To compile the program, run the following command in the terminal:
+'''
-'''gcc -D_REENTRANT -pthread -o countnames_threaded countnames_threaded.c -Wall -Werror'''
+gcc -D_REENTRANT -pthread -o countnames_threaded countnames_threaded.c -Wall -Werror
+'''

 To run the program, provide two input files as command-line arguments:
 ''' ./countansmes_threaded file1.txt file2.txt'''